-When the Juniper family opened Three-C Body Shop in 1956, it was a typical business of its time.
-The small, 1200-square foot shop provided collision repair services to west and southwest Columbus, Ohio residents, doing about $100,000 in business per year.
-As time went by, however, it became obvious that Three-C Body Shop was anything but typical.
+When the Juniper family opened Three-C Body Shop in 1956, it was a typical business of its time: a small, 1200-square foot shop that provided collision repair services to west and southwest Columbus, Ohio residents, doing about $100,000 in business per year.
+As time went by though, it became obvious that Three-C Body Shop was anything but typical.

-In the late 1970’s, the company began to capitalize on its reputation for excellent customer service, and the result was impressive growth.
+In the late 1970’s, the company began to capitalize on its reputation for excellent customer service, resulting in impressive growth.
 Major additions and renovations at the 1469 Harrisburg Pike location took place in 1978, 1984, and 1990.
-In January, 1994, the company opened its headquarters, and main repair facility, at the corner of Briggs Road and Harrisburg Pike.
-Following expansions in 1995 and 2002, Three-C’s home office is now a 12-acre campus and produces over $11 million in repairs annually.
+In January, 1994, the company opened its headquarters and main repair facility at the corner of Briggs Road and Harrisburg Pike.
+Following expansions in 1995 and 2002, Three-C’s home office is now a 12-acre campus, producing over $11 million in repairs annually.

 Chillicothe is home to an additional Three-C repair facility, with a Collision Claim Center located conveniently in North Columbus at Route 23 and Lazelle Road.